dylduhamel/filehandy/README.md

 # filehandy

-`filehandy` is a Python library that offers a set of tools to make file input and output operations more accessible and efficient.
+`filehandy` is a Python library that offers a set of tools to make file input and output operations more accessible and convenient.

 ## Features (in progress)